-Calcot’s a strong contender to be the most child-friendly hotel in the UK: family-designed bedrooms, an all-day crèche, an over-eights' entertainment area, a kids’ tea every day and a special swimming pool for little ones.
+Calcot’s a strong contender to be the most child-friendly hotel in the UK: family-designed bedrooms, a crèche (up to four hours at a time), an over-eights' entertainment area, a kids’ tea every day and a special swimming pool for little ones.

 Tots, toddlers, tykes and teenagers

 13 spacious rooms and suites have been specially kitted out for families.
 The Large and Deluxe Family Suites are sit on two floors, and have separate kids’ bedrooms, dotted with teddies and toys.